hakunamatata08/emailpay/README.md

 **Send crypto as easily as sending an email.**
 Fast, simple, and borderless payments powered by blockchain.

+## The Problem
+Sending crypto is still too technical and intimidating for everyday users.
+People need to remember long wallet addresses, worry about gas fees, and understand blockchain jargon — all of which create friction and limit mainstream adoption.

+## Our Solution
+We’re building EmailPay, a crypto payment platform that lets users send digital assets to any email address—no wallet address or crypto knowledge required.
+The sender simply logs in with their email, tops up their wallet with supported tokens (currently PYUSD on Sepolia), and composes a “cryptomail” just like a regular email.
+They can enter recipients in To, Cc, or Bcc fields, specify the amount, and send.
+The recipient then receives an email notification with transaction details and can claim their funds upon logging into the platform.
+This creates a seamless experience that mimics traditional email workflows while abstracting away the complexities of crypto transactions.

+EmailPay uses EIP-2612 permit-based transfers, enabling gasless transactions for the sender, which further reduces friction.
+It also leverages Web3Auth for email-based login and wallet creation, making onboarding simple and secure.
+Under the hood, we're using Ethereum smart contracts to handle the transfers and Nodemailer to send real-time notifications.
+By combining the simplicity of email with the power of blockchain, EmailPay enables fast, secure, and borderless payments for individuals, businesses, and nonprofits alike — driving crypto adoption through intuitive UX.

 ## 🌟 Key Features
 - **Email-Based Transfers**: Send crypto to any email address.
 No blockchain address required.